 - Patient identification;

-- Location where studies were performed;
+- The location where studies were performed;

 - Study dates;

 - Types of studies;

 - Radiographic findings;

 - Diagnostic impressions; and

 - Signature with professional qualifications included.
 It may also include recommendations for follow-up studies; and comments for further patient evaluation.

 Providers are to bill and document appropriately for all services submitted.
 It is imperative that providers and their staff are aware of documentation requirements and payor medical policies for all services provided.
 Claims filed with documentation that do not meet the above listed requirements will be denied.
-If you have any questions, please contact your provider network representative.
+If you have any questions, please contact your Provider Network Representative.